Surgical Face Lift India

 AFTER COMBINED FACELIFT & BROWLIFT

 As we age, excess skin and fat accumulate around the eyes.
 Untreated, excess skin and fat can lead to a heavy feeling around the eyes.
-There is even difficulty in keeping the eyes open.
+One can even face difficulty in keeping the eyes open.
 In the lower eyelids, it can give rise to unsightly bags and a general appearance of tiredness.

 With cosmetic eye surgery (blepharoplasty), this appearance can be improved to get a youthful look.

-Forehead lift (Brow lift ) may be right for you, if you have expression lines or other signs of aging in the forehead and brow region which you find bothersome.
+A forehead lift (brow lift) may be right for you if you have expression lines or other signs of aging in the forehead and brow region, which you find bothersome.
 Browlift raises the eyebrows and smoothens the forehead for a more pleasant, rested, open-eyed appearance.

-Chemical peel is a cosmetic procedure to remove damaged or aged layers of skin to reveal the softer, more youthful and glowing skin underneath.
-It is also helpful for facial blemishes, wrinkles and uneven skin pigmentation and pregnancy marks(Melasma).
-Trichloroacetic acid (TCA), alphahydroxy acids (AHAs), Easy phytic acid, Argipeel,are used for this purpose.
+Chemical peel is a cosmetic procedure used to remove damaged or aged layers of the skin to reveal the softer, more youthful and glowing skin underneath.
+It is also helpful for facial blemishes, wrinkles, skin pigmentation and pregnancy marks(Melasma).
+Trichloroacetic acid (TCA), Alpha hydroxy acids (AHAs), Easy phytic acid, and Argipee are used for this purpose.

-Various Types of Facelift Procedures available at Saraswat Hospital are;
+Types of face lift surgeries available at Saraswat Hospital

-- MACS Lift- MACS is an abbreviation for “Minimal Access Cranial Suspension”, a facelift technique devised by Patrick Tonnard & Alex Verpaele from Belgium, that delivers skin rejuvenation similar to a traditional facelift, with less invasive surgery and a much smaller scar.
-Dr Satya Saraswat has attended CATFAS V (Controversies, Art & Technology in Facial Aesthetic Surgery) meet held at Ghent, Belgium organised by Dr Patrick Tonnard & Alex Verpaele in September 2015.
+- MACS Lift-A facelift technique devised by Patrick Tonnard & Alex Verpaele from Belgium, that delivers skin rejuvenation similar to a traditional facelift, with less invasive surgery and a much smaller scar; MACS is an abbreviation for “Minimal Access Cranial Suspension.”Dr. Satya Saraswat has attended CATFAS V (Controversies, Art and Technology in Facial Aesthetic Surgery) meet held at Ghent, Belgium organized by Dr. Patrick Tonnard & Alex Verpaele in September 2015.

-- Traditional Facelift- A Traditional Facelift basically involves giving incisions just in front of ears in such a way that it is hardly visible.
-After lifting facial skin, the SMAS (Sub Musculo Aponeurotic System) of face is either tightened by SMAS plication or resection (SMAS Resection).
+- Traditional Facelift- A surgical face lift India involves giving incisions just in front of the ears in such a way that it remains hardly visible.
+After lifting the facial skin, the SMAS (Sub Musculo Aponeurotic System) of the face is either tightened by SMAS fold or resection (SMAS Resection).

-- Menedelson Face Lift- It is an advanced Facelift devised by Dr Bryan Mendelson from Australia.
-This technique corrects the ageing changes in loose spaces of Face.
-Although technically more challenging than traditional facelift, there is minimal distortion or tightening of facial layers, thus giving much more natural and fresher look to the face.
-Dr Satya Saraswat attended the Master Class in this technique by Dr Bryan Mendelson at 23rd ISAPS World Congress held at Kyoto, Japan from 24th to 27th October 2016 and offers this Facelift technique to those who are desirable of so.
+- Menedelson Face Lift- It is an advanced face lift surgery devised by Dr. Bryan Mendelson from Australia.
+This technique corrects the aging changes in loose spaces of the face.
+Although technically more challenging than a traditional face lift, there is minimal distortion or tightening of facial layers, thus giving a much more natural and fresh look to the face.
+Dr. Satya Saraswat attended a Master Class in this technique taken by Dr. Bryan Mendelson at the 23rd ISAPS World Congress held at Kyoto, Japan from 24th to 27th October 2016.

 Adipose -Derived Stem Cells (ADSCs): Current Findings and Future Perspectives in Structural Facial Fat Grafting for face lifting and rejuvenation

-When we look at results of our past efforts to rejuvenate the face, we can conclude that excisional based surgery has not truly provided all the answers to facial rejuvenation, a perfectly performed facelift may produce an unnatural surgical result and not a rejuvenated appearance.
-Clearly there is more to restore a natural, more youthful facial appearance than what just lifting can provide.
+When we look at the results of our past efforts to rejuvenate the face, we can conclude that fat removal based surgery has not truly provided all the answers to facial rejuvenation.
+A perfectly performed face lift surgery may produce an unnatural surgical result and not a rejuvenated appearance.
+There is more to restore a natural, more youthful facial appearance than what just lifting can provide.

-A new paradigm has emerged to supplant this established dogma, the face does not descend so much as contract by virtue of volume loss.
 Over the past several years, fat grafting has gained tremendous momentum in clinical practice due to its potential applications in trauma, reconstructive and aesthetic surgery.
-Recently we transfer stem cells – adipose derived stem cells to be very precise with fat for the following reasons:
+Recently we transfer stem cells – adipose-derived stem cells (ADSCs) as part of our face lift Agra.